 Since she was granted the London-based animal welfare charity's patronage, Meghan has passionately supported the organisation, raising awareness of its work and even making her own personal donations.

-Whether or not it's an official role, Meghan is keen to continue supporting The Mayhew and another one of her patronages, Smart Works Charity, that helps unemployed women back into the workplace.
+Whether or not it's an official role, Meghan is keen to continue supporting The Mayhew.

 For the love of dogs

 It's not surprising that Meghan is keen to continue her support to The Mayhew.
-While a big dog lover herself, the Duchess has been eager to praise dogs for how they have continued to help their owners cope through lockdown.
+While a big dog lover herself, the Duchess has been eager to praise dogs for how they have continued to help their owners cope through many challenging moments in her life.